PCSC Program Modules

 Hormone therapy, also known as androgen deprivation therapy (ADT), is a type of treatment for prostate cancer.
 Since ADT reduces a man’s testosterone, it causes a range of physical and psychological side effects.
 Being able to recognize and control the side effects proactively is the best way to avoid long term problems with ADT.

 This is a 1.5-hour group information session for prostate cancer patients who will be starting on or are already on hormone therapy.
-Partners and family member are also welcome.
-The session explains how ADT works and presents all the possible side effects and how you can.
+Partners and family members are also welcome.
+The session explains how ADT works and presents all the possible side effects and how you can manage them.
+We also offer one-on-one clinical appointments for those who would like a more individualized discussion.

 Urinary incontinence (UI), or urgency can occur following prostate cancer treatment.
 We hold a 1.5-hour group information session each month, held by a Registered Physiotherapist with special training in male pelvic floor, to help you understand what can be done to reduce the effects of surgery and radiation therapy on urinary function.